Gitesh/WMP-Ubuntu-LCD-Skin/readme.md

 4. Track Name (scrolls for readability if longer than the space allowed)
 5. Progress bar
 6. Reverse, Play/Pause, Skip buttons
-7. Displays track rating (out of 5 stars)
+7. Display track rating with ability to amend current rating (out of 5 stars)

-When not in focus, the skin becomes transparent.
+When not in focus the skin becomes transparent.
 Hover over the with the mouse to bring back into focus.

 Drag and Drop folders or indiviual files onto the skin to load and play them.